cloudmanic/v1.options.cafe/README.md

+## App Support

+**This app is no longer in production.
+Open sourced the code should anyone want to poke at the code.**

 ## App: app.options.cafe

 This is the options trading application we offer to customers.
 Angular2 front-end, Golang backend, Electron desktop application.